 - Some Complex MIDI devices use a built-in USB Hub.
 These MIDI devices are not supported and will NOT work with our MIDI USB – DIN Converter.
 You can determine if your device has a built-in hub by running the free Windows program USB Tree Viewer.
 If, when you plug in your MIDI device it appears as a new Hub plus one or more devices then it will not work with our MIDI – USB Din Converter.

-Power to the device is supplied via the mini-USB connector and supplied cable.
+Power to the device is supplied via the mini-USB connector using a standard USB A to Mini-B cable.
+Please note, to cut down on waste, we no longer supply a cable as most people have these already.
+If you need to purchase a cable separately make sure you get one that is capable of sending/receiving data (not one that supports charging only).
 A suitable 5V USB power source is needed which could be a computer or seperate mains adapter.
-Because mains adapters vary throughout the world we don't supply one, however a suitable mains adapter for use in the UK can be found here UK Mains Adapter
+Because mains adapters vary throughout the world we don’t supply one.

 The following configuration options are available for the MIDI software